BCLibraries/burns-exhibits/content/common-cause-goldstein-avery/_index.md

 title: "Introduction"

 # Title of exhibit
-exhibit_title: "A Common Cause: The Lives and Work of David Goldstein and Martha Moore Avery"
+exhibit_title: "A Common Cause"
+exhibit_subtitle: "The Lives and Work of David Goldstein and Martha Moore Avery"

 date: 2019-04-17T15:02:05-04:00